Norman Fowler, Baron Fowler: Backbenches, retirement and Shadow Cabinet

-Fowler later resigned from the Cabinet as Employment Secretary in January 1990; he later claimed that he was the first politician to cite "to spend more time with my [his] family" as his reason for leaving office, a phrase that has been reused by many others as a reason for a resignation and is often treated as a euphemism.
+Fowler resigned from the Cabinet in January 1990.
+He later claimed that he was the first politician to cite a desire to spend more time with family as the reason for leaving office.
+The phrase has been reused by many others as a reason for a resignation, and is often treated as insincere or euphemistic, though Fowler has said he was being literal, as he worried he was growing distant from his young children.

-Following his resignation from the frontbench, Fowler was knighted in 1990.
+Following his resignation from the Government frontbench, Fowler was knighted in 1990.

-Fowler then returned twice to front-line politics, first as Chairman of the Conservative Party (as a backbencher in Parliament) from 1992 to 1994, during which time he oversaw the parliamentary boundary changes of the early 1990s; then on the Conservative front bench as Shadow Secretary of State for Environment, Transport and the Regions (1997–98) and finally as Shadow Home Secretary (1998–99).
+Fowler then returned twice to front-line politics.
+First as Chairman of the Conservative Party (though he remained a backbencher in the Commons) from 1992 to 1994, during which time he oversaw the parliamentary boundary changes of the early 1990s.
+Following the Conservatives' loss to Tony Blair's New Labour, he sat on the Opposition front benches as Shadow Secretary of State for Environment, Transport and the Regions (1997–98) and then as Shadow Home Secretary (1998–99).

 In 2001, Fowler stepped down as a Member of Parliament.